plausible/docs/docs/excluding.md

 ---
-title: Opt out and exclude yourself from the analytics
+title: How to exclude internal traffic from your analytics
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 By default, Plausible Analytics tracks every visitor to your website.
-When you're working on your site, you might not want to record your own visits and page views.
-Here's how to block your page views from your Plausible Analytics stats dashboard.
+You might not want your office traffic to be counted.
+Or when you're working on your site, you might not want to record your own visits and page views.
+Here's how to block your internal traffic from your Plausible Analytics stats dashboard.

 :::tip Using WordPress?
 You can use our [official WordPress plugin](https://plausible.io/wordpress-analytics-plugin) which excludes views coming from admins and other user roles